apella1/react-testing-workshop/README.md

 ## Setting Up

 - Run `yarn` to install the dependencies.
-- Run `yarn start` to start the development server.
+- Run `yarn dev` to start the development server.

 ## Running Tests